Here are a few examples of projects that we’ve led and managed:

 HHS Office of the National Coordinator – Promoting Electronic Health Records

 Ketchum was tasked with developing a nationwide federal government communications campaign for the HHS Office of the National Coordinator (ONC) to speed the adoption of electronic health records.

-Throughout the contract (especially as the contract was winding down) I provided online marketing, social media, and web analytics training to ONC staff and grant recipients at their National Conferences.
-In all, I provided over a dozen different trainings on:
+Throughout the contract (especially as the contract was winding down) we provided online marketing, social media, and web analytics training to ONC staff and grant recipients at their National Conferences.
+In all, we provided over a dozen different trainings on:

 - SEO 101